kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 ## Introduction

-A groundbreaking cancer drug that could save thousands of lives sits approved in the US and Europe—but remains unavailable to Vietnamese patients for another 18 months.
+A groundbreaking cancer drug that could save thousands of lives sits approved in the US and Europe — but remains unavailable to Vietnamese patients for another 18 months.
 This isn't a story about science failing; it's about regulatory systems that determine who gets access to innovation, and when.

 For pharmaceutical companies eyeing Southeast Asia's third-largest economy, Vietnam presents a compelling paradox.
-The market is booming—with healthcare spending projected to reach $27 billion by 2026 — yet navigating its regulatory landscape has historically meant lengthy approval timelines, opaque requirements, and unpredictable market access.
+The market is booming, with healthcare spending projected to reach $27 billion by 2026, yet navigating its regulatory landscape has historically meant lengthy approval timelines, opaque requirements, and unpredictable market access.

 **That's changing.** Vietnam's Ministry of Health (MOH) has quietly rolled out a series of regulatory updates that are reshaping how innovative medicines reach Vietnamese patients.
 While these aren't sweeping overnight reforms, they represent a fundamental shift toward faster approvals, greater transparency, and alignment with international standards.